RicardoRios46/MDE_auxTools/README.md

 # MDE_auxTools (Beta)

-MDE_auxTools contains some useful functions that help to implement B-tensor Encoding Sequences on a Bruker Scanner.
-The functions here are intended to use as connectors for other toolboxes developed by the DW-MRI scientific community to have a complete acquisition pipeline:
+*MDE_auxTools* contains some useful functions that help to implement B-tensor Encoding sequences on a Bruker scanner.
+The functions here are intended to use as connectors for other repositories developed by the DW-MRI scientific community to have a complete acquisition pipeline:
 ![resources](https://docs.google.com/drawings/d/e/2PACX-1vSElx1dUpIEyZj7Qmah8D8nCggIHCiVN6n1rGYA-g6wKyGCstxI22sfRcmqYiMsSHgVOmRbNBAp5AK_/pub?w=734&h=440)

 ## Repositories used in the pipeline: